Healthcare in India: Prominent women in missionary healthcare

+These women—whether doctors, reformers, or caregivers—challenged prevailing norms and built institutions that not only delivered care but also trained generations of Indian women in medicine, nursing, and public health.
+Their legacy endures in hospitals, colleges, and missions that continue to operate today, providing care to millions of people across the country.

+Long-term impact and legacy

+By independence in 1947, missionary medical institutions had established more than 1,000 hospitals, dispensaries, and clinics across India, especially in underserved rural areas.
+Many became referral centers and training hubs.
+Their emphasis on compassionate, inclusive, and scientific care influenced the formation of India's post-independence primary health centers (PHCs) and community health initiatives.

+Today, CMC Vellore and CMC Ludhiana continue to rank among India's top medical colleges, and hundreds of mission hospitals operate in partnership with government health programs.

 Healthcare system

 Public healthcare

 Public healthcare is free for every Indian resident.
 The Indian public health sector encompasses 18% of total outpatient care and 44% of total inpatient care.
 Middle and upper class individuals living in India tend to use public healthcare less than those with a lower standard of living.
 Additionally, women and the elderly are more likely to use public services.
 The public health care system was originally developed in order to provide a means to healthcare access regardless of socioeconomic status or caste.
 However, reliance on public and private healthcare sectors varies significantly between states.
 Several reasons are cited for relying on the private rather than public sector; the main reason at the national level is poor quality of care in the public sector, with more than 57% of households pointing to this as the reason for a preference for private health care.
 Much of the public healthcare sector caters to the rural areas, and the poor quality arises from the reluctance of experienced healthcare providers to visit the rural areas.
 Consequently, the majority of the public healthcare system catering to the rural and remote areas relies on inexperienced and unmotivated interns who are mandated to spend time in public healthcare clinics as part of their curricular requirement.
 Other major reasons are long distances between public hospitals and residential areas, long wait times, and inconvenient hours of operation.

 Different factors related to public healthcare are divided between the state and national government systems in terms of making decisions, as the national government addresses broadly applicable healthcare issues such as overall family welfare and prevention of major diseases, while the state governments handle aspects such as local hospitals, public health, promotion and sanitation, which differ from state to state based on the particular communities involved.
 Interaction between the state and national governments does occur for healthcare issues that require larger scale resources or present a concern to the country as a whole.